mcosovic/MATGRID/README.md

 </p>

 The power flow user options should be defined using variable *flow*, the following form:
-  - **flow.grid**: name of the mat-file that contains power system data ...
-  example: flow.grid = 'ieee300_411'
+  - **flow.grid**: name of the mat-file that contains power system data ...example: flow.grid = 'ieee300_411'